El Capitan (supercomputer)

 Hewlett Packard Enterprise El Capitan is an exascale supercomputer, hosted at Lawrence Livermore National Laboratory in Livermore, California, United States, that became operational in 2024.
 It is based on the Cray EX Shasta architecture.

-El Capitan displaced Frontier as the world's fastest supercomputer in the 64th edition of the TOP500 (November 2024).
+El Capitan was the world's fastest supercomputer in the TOP500 rankings from November 2024 to June 2026, displacing Frontier at Oak Ridge National Laboratory.
 El Capitan is the third exascale system deployed by the United States and its primary purpose is to support the stockpile stewardship program of the US National Nuclear Security Administration.

+It was surpassed as the fastest supercomputer in the world by LineShine.

 Design

-El Capitan uses a combined 11,039,616 CPU and GPU cores consisting of 43,808 AMD fourth Gen EPYC 24C "Genoa" 24-core 1.8 GHz CPUs (1,051,392 cores) and 43,808 AMD Instinct MI300A GPUs (9,988,224 compute units (228 each) which has a total of 639,246,336 stream processors (14,592 each)).
+El Capitan uses a combined 11,039,616 CPU and GPU cores, consisting of 43,808 AMD fourth Gen EPYC 24C "Genoa" 24-core 1.8 GHz CPUs (1,051,392 cores), and 43,808 AMD Instinct MI300A GPUs (9,988,224 compute units, 228 per GPU, which have a total of 639,246 stream processors, 14,592 per GPU).
 The MI300A consists of 24 Zen4-based CPU cores and a CDNA3-based GPU integrated onto a single organic package, along with 128GB of HBM3 memory.

 Blades are interconnected by an HPE Slingshot 64-port switch that provides 12.8 terabits/second of bandwidth.
 Groups of blades are linked in a dragonfly topology with at most three hops between any two nodes.
 Cabling is either optical or copper, customized to minimize cable length.
 Total cabling runs 145 km.

 El Capitan uses an APU architecture, where the CPU and GPU share an internal on-chip coherent interconnect.

 El Capitan takes up 7500 sqft of floor space, similar to two tennis courts.
-It is made up of at least 87 compute racks, including the "Rabbit" NVM-Express fast storage arrays and compute nodes.
+It is made up of at least 87 compute racks, including the "Rabbit" NVM Express fast storage arrays and compute nodes.
 According to The Next Platform: "El Capitan has a total of 11,136 nodes in liquid-cooled Cray EX racks, with four MI300A compute engines per node and a total of 44,544 devices across the system.
 Each device has 128 GB of HBM3 main memory shared across the CPU and GPU chiplets, which runs at 5.2 GHz and delivers an aggregate 5.3 TB/sec of aggregate bandwidth into and out of the CPU and GPU chiplets."